Google says its workers will have to be back in the office April 4

 Google was one of the first major U.S. companies to send workers home in March 2020 and is seen as a corporate leader when it comes to workplace policies.
 The model of three days in-office and two days at home has been adopted by many other companies.
-Google has spent billions before and during the pandemic on massive offices in New York, London and Silicon Valley.
+Google has spent billions of dollars before and during the pandemic on massive offices in New York, London and Silicon Valley.

 “We believe that most of our teams collaborating together in the office for part of the week, and having the flexibility to work from home for the rest, is what’s best for our products, customers, people and culture,” John Casey, Google’s vice president of global benefits, said in a letter to employees.
 Many workers have also applied and been granted the right to work fully remotely, Casey said.